KatyRoffe/data-structures-and-algorithms/javascript/linked-list/README.md

 Used code established in challenges 05 & 06 to continue building and additional method and testing.

 - `kthFromEnd()`: O(N)

+### CHALLENGE 08

+Thought of three different possible approachs.
+One was utilizing a series of insertAfters.
+One was using append multiple times.
+But I thought using a simple comparison and bringing in values one after another would be the most efficient timewise.

+- `zipList()`: O(1)  (hopefully)

 ## Solution